-9. Reporting Child on child abuse (child on child) abuse
+9. Reporting Child on child abuse

-- 9.1 Any member of the school community should feel that he/she is able to report an incident of bullying or child on child abuse (child on child) abuse.
+- 9.1 Any member of the school community should feel that they is able to report an incident of bullying or child on child abuse.
 Pupils should report an incident to any member of staff; while parents/carers should contact either their daughter's class teacher (Prep School) or form tutor (Senior School).
-If the allegation is particularly serious, they may feel the need to report the incident directly to the Deputy Head (Senior School) or Head of Prep (Prep School). - 9.2 Any member of staff who has an incident of child on child abuse (child on child) abuse reported to him/her or thinks that a child may be at risk of or experiencing abuse by their peers, or that a child may be at risk of abusing or may be abusing their peers will refer the matter to the Deputy Head (Senior School) or Head of Prep (Prep School). - 9.3 Where a child is suffering, or is likely to suffer from harm, it is important that a referral to the MARU (and, if appropriate, the police) is made immediately.
+If the allegation is particularly serious, they may feel the need to report the incident directly to the Deputy Head (Senior School) or Head of Prep (Prep School). - 9.2 Any member of staff who has an incident of child on child abuse reported to them or thinks that a child may be at risk of or experiencing abuse by their peers, or that a child may be at risk of abusing or may be abusing their peers will refer the matter to the Deputy Head (Senior School) or Head of Prep (Prep School). - 9.3 Where a child is suffering, or is likely to suffer from harm, it is important that a referral to the MARU (and, if appropriate, the police) is made immediately.
 Anyone can make a referral.
-Where referrals are not made by the DSL, the DSL should be informed as soon as possible that a referral has been made (see Section 2 of the child protection policy). - 9.4 If a child speaks to a member of staff about peer-on-peer (child-on-child) abuse that they have witnessed or are a part of, the member of staff should listen to the child and use open language that demonstrates understanding rather than judgement.
-For further details please see the procedures for dealing with a disclosure set out in the appendices of the child protection policy. - 9.5 Every member of staff must adhere to these fundamental guidelines: - Never ignore any suspicion of bullying or child on child abuse (child on child) abuse; - Do not make premature assumptions; - Listen carefully to all accounts; - Adopt a problem-solving approach.
+Where referrals are not made by the DSL, the DSL should be informed as soon as possible that a referral has been made (see Section 2 of the child protection policy). - 9.4 If a child speaks to a member of staff about child-on-child abuse that they have witnessed or are a part of, the member of staff should listen to the child and use open language that demonstrates understanding rather than judgement.
+For further details please see the procedures for dealing with a disclosure set out in the appendices of the child protection policy. - 9.5 Every member of staff must adhere to these fundamental guidelines: - Never ignore any suspicion of bullying or child on child abuse; - Do not make premature assumptions; - Listen carefully to all accounts; - Adopt a problem-solving approach.

-10. Procedures for dealing with concerns or allegations of peer-on-peer (child-on-child) abuse
+10. Procedures for dealing with concerns or allegations of child-on-child abuse

-- 10.1 When child on child abuse (child on child) abuse, in or out of school, is suspected by or reported to a member of staff, that person must take notes and immediately pass the information to the Deputy Head or the Head of Prep, as appropriate.
-The Deputy Head or the Head of Prep will decide on who should investigate the incident and will initiate an investigation. - 10.2 The investigating member of staff will: - Interview all the parties involved and maintain a record of these interviews, taking into consideration wider environmental factors;
+10.1 When child on child abuse, in or out of school, is suspected by or reported to a member of staff, that person must take notes and immediately pass the information to the Deputy Head or the Head of Prep, as appropriate.
+The Deputy Head or the Head of Prep will decide on who should investigate the incident and will initiate an investigation.

+10.2 The investigating member of staff will:

-- Report his/her findings to the Deputy Head or the Head of Prep; - Recommend any immediate actions to be applied to protect all involved parties, including whether a referral to children's social care is necessary, - Offer reassurance as part of a plan of action that will be devised to combat the abuse.
+- Interview all the parties involved and maintain a record of these interviews, taking into consideration wider environmental factors; - Report his/her findings to the Deputy Head or the Head of Prep; - Recommend any immediate actions to be applied to protect all involved parties, including whether a referral to children's social care is necessary, - Offer reassurance as part of a plan of action that will be devised to combat the abuse.
 This plan of action, which will address the requirement for counselling advice and general support, will have been discussed with the pupil in consultation with her parents/carers.